sfsyda/shellscripts/README.md

-# shellscripts

-Shell script utilities for practice and useful for beginners.
+Very silly shell scripts for practice and learning!!